what does it mean when a fish has red eyes?

 Ammonia

-• Overfeeding and lack of cleaning, causing a build-up of bacteria
+• Overfeeding and lack of cleaning cause a build-up of bacteria.

 Poisoned angelfish hover at the bottom of the tank and appear motionless.
 You might also notice internal and external bleeding alongside red eyes that appear as red patches on the body.